Is Man Flow Yoga for you?

 A home yoga practice is easy and requires minimal equipment.
 All you need is a yoga mat, a block, and a strap.
 If you don’t have a block or a strap, then you can use a stack of books and a belt or dog leash.

-The best way to get started with Man Flow Yoga is to join our Members’ Area and watch our yoga videos for beginners or structured programs based on your fitness goals and experience.
-You’ll get access to all of our structured workout programs, workouts, tutorials, pose guide videos, and entry into the exclusive Man Flow Yoga Community group on Facebook.
+The best way to get started with Man Flow Yoga is to join our Members’ Area.
+From there, you can choose a yoga program based on your goals, follow a set schedule of workouts, and get noticeable results within your first month.
+We have a Launch Guide to help you get started, which includes choosing a structured yoga program featuring follow-along yoga videos for beginners, based on your fitness goals and experience.
+Once you join, you’ll get access to all of our structured workout programs, workouts, tutorials, pose guide videos, and entry into the exclusive Man Flow Yoga Community group on Facebook.
 Click here to learn more about the Man Flow Yoga Members’ Area.

 Free yoga?
 Yes!
 We have a FREE 7-Day Intro Program that helps you learn postures, understand the benefits, and begin to integrate yoga into your daily life.
 We’re told that we have the best yoga videos for beginners on the internet.
 Click here to sign up for our FREE 7-Day Intro today (no credit card required!)